-- 1. Discuss the information in the Historical Background. - 2.
-The students should have the two completed assignments from Lessons 1 and 2.
-They will refer to them to complete the activity sheet. - 3.
+- 1. The students should have the two completed assignments from Lessons 1 and 2.
+They will refer to them to complete the Compare and Contrast activity sheet. - 2.
 Distribute the Compare and Contrast activity sheet.
 The students will complete the Venn diagram, choosing exact wording from the two texts, both the poem and the letter, to draw their comparisons.
-This will give them better textual evidence to draw their conclusions. - 4.
+This will give them better textual evidence to draw their conclusions. - 3.
 Conclude with either a discussion of or written response to the question "Is Longfellow's poem a reliable source of information about Paul Revere's ride?"
 The students must use textual evidence from both the poem and the letter to make their arguments.